academic-initiative/documentation/academic-initiative/how-to/How-to-nominate-your-institution-to-the-IBM-Academic-Initiative/readme.md

 ![Step 2](images/step2n.png)

 ## Step 3: Enter your academic institution, university, college issued email ID.
-If your institution is not a part of IBM SkillsBuild Software Downloads you will be presented with a form to complete.
+If your institution is not a part of IBM SkillsBuild Technology Access you will be presented with a form to complete.
 <br />

 ![Step 3](images/step3.png)